What Is Active Isolate Stretching?

 Plantar Fasciitis

 This condition signifies inflammation in the tissue that connects the toe to the heel.
-AIS relieves the pain caused by Plantar Fasciitis.
+AIS relieves the pain caused by Plantar Fasciitis by focusing on gentle stretches that reduce tension in the affected tissue.
+Over time, consistent practice of AIS can contribute to faster recovery and long-term relief.

 Sciatica

-Pain caused by sciatica can be decreased by doing AIS that focuses on gluteal muscles, hamstrings, and piriformis muscles.
+Pain caused by sciatica can be decreased by doing AIS that focuses on the gluteal muscles, hamstrings, and piriformis muscles.
+These targeted stretches help reduce nerve compression and improve mobility, providing significant relief for those suffering from sciatica.

 Some common AIS exercises to improve your muscles